 Joyce Kato is an investigator with the Los Angeles Coroner's Office, where she's worked for 25 years, both in the field and behind a desk.
 Kato is one of the two investigators working in the coroner's notification's department, meaning it's her job to find a dead person's next-of-kin in cases where that's not immediately clear.

-"A lot of these people lived their lives in a way that didn't leave anyone behind to take care of them after their gone," explained Kato, cycling through some reports from 2011, on her computer.
+"A lot of these people lived their lives in a way that didn't leave anyone behind to take care of them after they're gone," explained Kato, cycling through some reports from 2011, on her computer.

 She pulled up a case of Gerald Lee Bastin, a 54-year-old white man who was found by staff in his room at a Motel 6 in El Monte.
 His death was officially ruled as the result of natural causes, but a quick glance at the report reveals Bastin lived a troubled life.